ilevd/hicosql/README.md

   SELECT some_sql FROM &(q1! :a "SQL expression" :b "'string with quotes'" :c 10 :d young)

 ```

+As you can see the library also supports some simple operations like: *, /, +, -, and other Clojure functions.
+Such calls will be executed only once.
+Notice, for now it resolve Clojure functions only if it is on the first position in the list, just
+after the open bracket `(`.

 You can put this code to YAML-to-JSON converter [here](https://www.browserling.com/tools/yaml-to-json),
 [here](https://www.json2yaml.com/) or [here](https://codebeautify.org/yaml-to-json-xml-csv) and see what it really is.